 The re-branding of the league is a major boost for it’s profile and comes after a three-year sponsor-ship deal with Blackburn-based brewers Daniel Thwaites came to an end.

 “It’s a great deal for us,” said Lancashire League chairman Mike Bibby.
-“We have had three good years from Thwaites but they are heavily involved with Lancashire and we wish them all the best for the future.
+“We have had three good years from Thwaites but they are heavily involved with Lancashire and we wish them all the best for

 “This new deal with Heineken UK is one that is mutually beneficial to both parties and we really look forward to working closely with them.”